Good Neighbor Next Door Program

 How to Participate

-Since Good Neighbor Next Door homes are only available for five days, the first step is to get your pre-approval.
+Bidding for Good Neighbor Next Door homes is only open for five days.
+So, the first step will be to obtain your PRE-APPROVAL.
 Once you are approved, your licensed Firefighter Next Door™ agent can provide a list of any Good Neighbor homes that become available in your area.
 Then he or she will submit your interest in purchasing a specific home.
 If more than one person submits on a single home, a selection will be made by random lottery.
 You must meet the requirements for firefighter or EMT and comply with HUD's regulations for the program.

 Who Can Participate?